-Long-billed Corellas (Cacatua Tenuirostris) are a part of the West Wimmera landscape.
+Long-billed Corellas (Cacatua tenuirostris) and Little Corellas (Cacatua sanguinea) are a part of the West Wimmera landscape.
 They are intelligent, social birds which flock and roost together.
 The birds mate for life and can live up to 50 years of age.
 Corellas' beaks grow constantly, and they chew items in their environment to maintain their beaks' length and condition.
 This occurs wherever they land and can result in damage to trees, turf and built infrastructure.